striking-thoughts/striking-thoughts.github.io/content/projects/rocket-jump.md

 After completing it, I took away a few things we had done and added a few of my own.

+### Rocket Jumping
+- weapons have a push back force which allows you to jump/fly

+### Fall Damage
+- if you hit the ground with a velocity higher than a certain value, you get damaged
+- this makes so while you can use your weapon to move faster and higher, you need to think about slowling down when landing.

 ## How can I play it?
 You can download it here
 - LINK TO DOWNLOAD